nichoth/jazz-signals-v1/README.md

 ```

 ## API
 Import a function `localAuth` that helps with authentication, and has a property `createState` that returns observable state.
+This will create and return a signal of a `localNode`, the object used for persistence/`telepathicState`.

 ```js
 import { localAuth } from '@nichoth/jazz-signals'